-There are at least 16 types of collagen, but here we'll introduce you to the four main types: I, II, III and IV.
+There are at least 16 types of collagen, but here we'll introduce you to the four main types:

-Type I which makes up to 90% of the collagen in the body, is made of dense fibres and takes care of the structure of the skin, bones, tendons, fibrous cartilage, connective tissues and teeth.
+- Type I, which makes up to 90% of the collagen in the body, is made of dense fibres and takes care of the structure of the skin, bones, tendons, fibrous cartilage, connective tissues and teeth.

-Type II consists of several loosely packed fibres and functions as elastic cartilage that dampens joints.
+- Type II consists of several, loosely-packed fibres and functions as elastic cartilage that dampens joints.

-Type III supports the structure of muscles, organs and arteries.
+- Type III supports the structure of muscles, organs, and arteries.

-Type IV is in charge of filtration in the layers of the skin.
+- Type IV is in charge of filtration in the layers of the skin.